Awareness of electromagnetic radiation from mobile devices and their possible health impact is growing, and so is the demand for solutions. Those

 feel my body unwind.

-Takeaway: You need to clean up the environment!
-We clean the air, we clean
+Takeaway: You need to clean up the EMF environment!
+We clean the air, we

-the waste water, how about cleaning the air from EMF?
-You need to minimise your exposure and avoid creating EMF whenever you can.
-That will not only help you, but will also help your
+clean the waste water, how about cleaning our space from EMF?
+Minimise your exposure and avoid creating EMF whenever you can!
+That will not only help you, it will also help your environment.

-to prevent possible long term health damage.
-Avoidance and minimizing EMF exposure seems a better and safer strategy.
+At this point avoiding and minimizing EMF exposure seems the better and safer option.

 Electromagnetic radiation is also known as radio wave and microwave radiation, high-frequency (HF) radiation, RF (radio frequency), high-frequency electromagnetic fields (HF-EMF).
 Frequency range of electromagnetic radiation: from about 30 kHz = 30,000 Hertz up to the lower infrared light frequencies, which start from 300 GHz = 300 Gigahertz.